dalhoomist/T-cell_and_glial_pathology_in_PD/README.md

 ## Experimental Protocols

-All experimental procedures are documented as **recipe-style protocols with persistent identifiers**.
+All experimental procedures are documented as **recipe-style protocols**.

 ### Nuclei Extraction